degaart/scalable-font2/docs/sfnconv.md

 UNICODE Code Point Coverage Reports
 -----------------------------------

-You can use the `-C` flag to quickly check the code point range coverage in an SSFN font.
+You can use the `-C` (coverage) flag to quickly check the code point range coverage in an SSFN font.
 This will generate reports like this:

 ```sh
 $ ./sfnconv -C u_vga16.sfn